-We commend the efforts of administrative assistant Stephanie Pulvino, curator Ellen Bailey, archivist Wayne Mori, photo manager and city historian Diane Andrasik, building manager Bill Meister, newsletter assistant Vikki Johnson, researcher Denise Griggs, multi-taskers Al and Judy Hollander, and Peter Komada, Jr. for digitizing the archives, and all our other helpful volunteers and contributors.
-Roy Davis and Roger Schulenberg put in many hours managing and maintaining the Brooks Locomotive Exhibit and the Brooks Room located at the Washington Avenue museum.
+Once again, we commend the talented efforts of highly experienced executive director Jane Babinsky, administrative assistant Stephanie Pulvino, curator Ellen Bailey, archivist Wayne Mori, photo manager and city historian Diane Andrasik, researcher Denise Griggs, building manager Bill Meister, multi-taskers Al & Jude Hollander, and Peter Komada, Jr. working to digitize the archives, as well as all our other helpers.
+The work never ends, and is important.